 - Use strawberries, blackberries, raspberries, or any fruit.

 - Drizzle white chocolate or icing over the tops of the bars.
-(To make the icing, combine ⅓ cup powdered sugar with 1-3 tablespoons of milk.
+(Combine ⅓ cup powdered sugar with 1-3 tablespoons of milk to make the icing.
 The amount will depend on how thick you want your icing to turn out.)

 - If you want to make these crumb bars without oats, use the crust in this Gluten Free Apple Crumb Bar recipe!

 I don't recommend quick oats because they get mushy easily.
 Rolled oats hold their shape and texture better in baking.

 You can definitely use coconut sugar.
 Note coconut sugar has a higher melting point so the texture may not be fully the same as if you used brown sugar.
 The flavor will be very similar.

 Store these oat bars in an air-tight container in the refrigerator.
 These blueberry oat bars will keep fresh for up to 4 days.